 - Emergency Care: For life-threatening emergencies, in person care is irreplaceable.
 The immediacy and access to advanced medical equipment in a healthcare facility are critical.

-Study 1: Telemedicine vs. In Person: What the Study Reveals
+Study 1: Telemedicine vs. In Person

 - Appointment Split: Primary care appointments were almost equally split between in person and virtual visits, indicating a growing acceptance of telemedicine in the healthcare ecosystem.

-- Emergency Department Follow-up: Emergency department follow-up rates were consistently low across all three categories: 1.6% for office visits, 1.8% for video visits, and 2.1% for telephone visits.
+- Emergency Department Follow-up: Emergency department follow-up rates were consistently low across all categories: 1.6% for office visits, 1.8% for video visits, and 2.1% for telephone visits.
 This data suggests that telemedicine can play a role in reducing the burden on emergency departments for non-life-threatening issues.

-Study 2: Key Insights from a Patient Experience Study
+Study 2: Patient Experience

 This second study compared patient experiences before and during the COVID-19 pandemic across telemedicine vs. in person visit types.
 The following key findings emerged related to patient experiences with telemedicine vs. in-person care.